guertinlab/Tn5bias/README.md

 ```

 Upon downloading the software, you may install using either setuptools or PIP.
-To install via setuptools, navigate to the seqOutATACBias_software folder and enter:
+To install via setuptools, navigate to the seqOutATACBias_setup folder and enter:
 ```sh
 $ python setup.py install
 ```

-To install with PIP, first navigate to the seqOutATACBias_software folder, then enter:
+To install with PIP, first navigate to the seqOutATACBias_setup folder, then enter:
 ```sh
 $ python setup.py sdist
 $ cd dist